Krishx30/100-days-of-code/README.md

 - **Day13:**
   - Q25: Program to implement a basic calculator using switch-case for +, -, *, /, %
   - Q26: Program to print numbers from 1 to n using loops
+- **Day 14**
+  - Q27: Program to print the sum of the first n odd numbers.
+  - Q28: Program to print the product of even numbers from 1 to n.